 I am a PhD candidate in economics at the University of Rochester, and a member of Professor Elaine Hill's Lab at the University of Rochester School of Medicine and Dentistry.
 I study applied microeconomics with a focus on public policy.
 I am excited to join Princeton University's Woodrow Wilson School of Public and International Affairs in fall 2019 as a postdoctoral research associate.
+My CV.

 Drinking Water Contamination and Infant Health: Evidence from Pennsylvania.
 With Elaine Hill (University of Rochester).
 Contact for working paper.